Oregon Job Adventures

 Guides (Educators) and Coordinators (Teacher & Manager)

 Program in the Spotlight With immersive programs filled with epic stories and adventure, Trackers Earth is a youth organization dedicated to igniting children's passion for real-life adventures while learning to navigate obstacles.
 Trackers believes empowering kids to tackle genuine challenges, fostering resilience by developing grit and character is essential for them to thrive.
 Educators/Guides and Coordinators are needed for summer youth camps to create thoughtful, challenging adventures in the outdoors.
 Prospective staff members must have the know-how (or a great willingness to learn) diverse skill sets such as wilderness survival and bushcraft, farm craft and homesteading, archery and bow making, kayaking, fishing and foraging, martial arts, rock climbing, and blacksmithing.
 Trackers pays more for day and overnight camps than comparable industry organizations.
 Training for the majority of teachers begins in early June with the summer season running through late August.
-If you maintain high professional standards, are able to set and communicate boundaries for youth in a positive way, think on your feet, and are creative in challenging situations, explore current job opportunities in the Bay Area, Denver, Portland and Seattle.
+If you maintain high professional standards, are able to set and communicate boundaries for youth in a positive way, think on your feet, and are creative in challenging situations, explore current job opportunities in the Bay Area, Portland and Seattle.

 Tony Deis